LAZY's OBSESSION LP OUT NOW

 Our friends at Moniker put out a 7-inch for that song last year and plan to release Lazy’s full-length LP Obsession on vinyl in early 2013 (it’s already available digitially via Bandcamp).
 Other standout tracks like “Work It Out” and “Silence In Crisis”(the B Side of the 7”) rep an intense pace with smartass attitude and emphatic punk energy.
 (Impose Magazine)

-Lazy is currently working on it's new recordings and preparing for a rocking 2014!!!
+Lazy is currently working on it's new recordings and living in a FUCKING DITCH

 ZACH VAN BENTHUZEN

 MEMBERS OF LAZY HAVE PLAYED IN OR ARE CURRENTLY PLAYING IN: